Low residual value

 Each lease contract agreed with KBC includes a residual value specified at the outset.
 This enables you to purchase full ownership of the equipment at the end of the contract.

-The residual value can vary between 1% and 15% of the investment value.
 The standard figure at KBC is 4%.

 What’s the difference between renting and leasing?

 The difference between renting and leasing is a frequently asked question.
 The two resemble one another, but it is important to take account of the differences.

 Their accounting treatment, for instance, is not the same.
 In the case of leasing, you capitalise and depreciate the goods on your balance sheet, in a similar way to an investment credit.
 Renting, by contrast, enables you to enter the invoices in your income statement as an operating expense, provided this is approved by your bookkeeper or auditor.

 What’s more, renting gives you the possibility of a higher first invoice of up to 30%.

 Whichever method you choose, you always have a purchase option at the end of your contract.
 There is a difference, however, in the residual value specified there.